btrettel/flt/gen_units.md

 - app/gen_units.f90
 - src/units_types.f90
-    - `parameter`s
+    - DONE: `parameter`s
         - `UNIT_PREFIX = "unit_"`
     - `type`s
-        - `unit_type` type for a derived unit with exponents
+        - DONE: `unit_type` type for a derived unit with exponents
-            - type-bound operators to generate new `unit` types for operations
-        - `unit_system_type` type for part of `config`
+        - DONE: `unit_system_type` type for part of `config`
-            - `base_units`
-            - `units`
-                - contains all `units` instead of a range and denominator
-        - `operation_type`: Have array of operations to write.
+        - MAYBE: `operation_type`: Have array of operations to write.
 This array can be fed to the module writer, and also to a test writer to write a complete set of tests for the module.
             - `op`: `+`, `-`, `*`, `/`, unary `-`, `<`, `<=`, `>`, `>=`, `==`, `/=`, `sqrt`, `cbrt`, `square`, other intrinsic functions
             - `left_unit` (empty for binary operators and functions)
             - `right_unit`